mlcommons/modelbench/README.md

-**CAUTION**: Please note that many of the prompts may be uncomfortable or harmful to view, especially to people with a history of trauma related to one of the Harms that we test for.
+**CAUTION**: Please note that many of the prompts may be uncomfortable or harmful to view, especially to people with a history of trauma related to one of the hazards that we test for.
 Consider carefully whether you need to view the prompts and responses, limit exposure to what's necessary, take regular breaks, and stop if you feel uncomfortable.
 For more information on the risks, see [this literature review on vicarious